Offline dedicated quantum attacks on block cipher constructions based on two parallel permutation-based pseudorandom functions: Construction of -XOR-type functions from TPP-PRFs

-\textbf{DS-SoEM~\cite{bhattacharjee2022cencpp}.} This construction is a domain-separated variant of the Xop construction, which is a sum of two Even-Mansour ciphers using a $d$-bit domain-separation constant.
-For an input $x \in \{0,1\}^{n-d}$, the encryption is defined as:
+\textbf{DS-SoEM~\cite{bhattacharjee2022cencpp}.} This construction is a domain-separated variant of the Xop construction that uses a $d$-bit domain-separation constant and is a sum of two Even-Mansour ciphers.
+For an input $x \in \{0,1\}^{n-d}$, it is defined as:

 where `$\mathrm{msb}_{n-d}$' denotes truncation to the $n-d$ most significant bits.